WHO IS ELIGIBLE?

 Any credit agreement sold with PPI after 6 April 2007 is a good claim for us

-Any loans, credit cards or other financial credit products sold with PPI prior to 6 April 2007 are also good for us PROVIDING the loan, or ability to use the credit card or other credit facility
+Any loans, credit cards or other financial credit products sold with PPI prior to 6 April 2007 can be investigated PROVIDING the loan, or ability to use the credit card or other credit facility continue beyond 2008.

 HOW MUCH WILL IT COST ME?